Biocontrol Agents: Overview, Types, Merits and Demerits

 2. Types Of Biocontrol Agents

-3. Characteristics of Biocontrol Agents
+3. Various Biocontrol Agents

-4. Various Biocontrol Agents
+4. Characteristics of Biocontrol Agents

-5. Types of Questions Asked from Biocontrol Agents
+5. Importance of Biocontrol Agents in Agriculture

 What are Biocontrol Agents?

-The use of naturally occurring strains of any microorganisms or genetically modified organisms to reduce the frequency or severity of diseases caused by plant pathogens is known as a "biocontrol agent" (BCA).
-Some Basic facts about biocontrol agents are discussed below:
+Biocontrol agents prevent pests or insects from reproducing by using their natural enemies.
+Biological control is the process by which biocontrol agents operate.
+The use of naturally occurring strains of any microorganisms or genetically modified organisms to reduce the severity of diseases caused by plant pathogens is known as a "biocontrol agent" (BCA).
+Some basic facts about biocontrol agents are discussed below:

 • Biocontrol is the use of a living organism or biological agent to stop the growth of an insect or other pest.